myszak18/Variant_filter/README.md

 - 0 format: chr2 5858778 .
 AC A
 - 1 format: chr2 5858779 .
 C - .

 Readcount file preparation is more complicated if deletions are present in 0 format (see readcount file preparation below).

+d) Fixing double alleles and (optionally) deletions with var_fix.py script:

+Running:
+`python fix_vcf.py example.vcf fix.vcf`
+will fix double alleles for you (note that is assumes that vcf file was treated with vcfbreakmulti).

+Running:
+`python fix_vcf.py example.vcf fix.vcf --fix_indels=True`
+will fix double alleles for you and will convert deletions to 1 format.

 ## 2. Readcount file preparation. ##